Plzeň Region

 The region borders the Karlovy Vary Region (to the north-west), Ústí nad Labem Region (to the north), Central Bohemian Region (north-east), South Bohemian Region (to the east) and with Bavaria (part of Germany) in the south-west and west.
-The region was established based on the constitutional lax No. 347/97 of Collections concerning the formation of higher territorial administrative units.
+The region was established based on the constitutional Act No. 347/97 of Collections concerning the formation of higher territorial administrative units.
 The region and its authorities are specified by Act No. 129/2000 of Collections concerning regions, which came into effect on the day of the regional authorities elections, or on 1 January 2001.

 Administrative divisions

 The Plzeň Region is divided into 7 districts (okresy):

 The districts still exist as regional units though most administration has been shifted to the Municipalities with Extended Competence and the Municipalities with Commissioned Local Authority.

 Municipalities with Extended Competence

 Since 1 January 2003, the region has been divided into 15 "Municipalities with Extended Competence" which took over most of the administration of the former District Authorities.
 Some of these are further divided into Municipalities with Commissioned Local Authority (in brackets):